 Bayfordbury Observatory is the University of Hertfordshire's teaching observatory for astronomy and astrophysics.
 It offers students a hands-on experience with some of the latest technology in the field.

-It is one of the best equipped teaching observatories in the country and features:
+It is one of the best equipped and largest teaching observatories in the country and features:

 - 7 large optical, individually-housed telescopes

 - 4 radio telescopes, including an interferometer

 - High definition planetarium

 - Unrivalled student access both hands on, and remotely